PASSENGER’S PERSISTENT BACK INJURY EARNS $12,600 SETTLEMENT

 As per Dr. Taylor’s orders, D.P. presented to SimonMed and underwent an X-ray of the lumbosacral spine that revealed no acute fracture or malalignment, but moderate fecal retention.
 Further, an MRI of the lumbar spine revealed a posterior disc herniation, which was left foraminal at L4-5.
 There was also extruded disc material migrating superiorly along the posterior surface of the L4 vertebral body.
 This herniation was superimposed on a diffuse disc bulge.
 There was effacement of the anterior thecal sac.
 There was mild central canal stenosis to the left to 1.0 cm.
 There was mild to moderate left foraminal stenosis.

-Despite chiropractic therapy, D.P.’s pain continued, so she presented to Arizona Pain Treatment Centers, where she was diagnosed with sacroiliac joint arthropathy, lumbosacral radiculopathy, lumbar facet arthropathy, low back pain and myalgia and myositis.
+Despite chiropractic therapy for her back injury, D.P.’s pain continued, so she presented to Arizona Pain Treatment Centers, where she was diagnosed with sacroiliac joint arthropathy, lumbosacral radiculopathy, lumbar facet arthropathy, low back pain and myalgia and myositis.
 She was recommended to consider medial branch block with radiofrequency ablation and a fluoroscopically guided sacroiliac joint injection procedure.